-Certificate students seeking further professional growth in climate science may, during the course of instruction, choose to apply to enter the Professional Science Master’s degree program in Climate Change & Society.
+Certificate students seeking further professional growth in climate science may, during the course of instruction, choose to apply to enter the Master’s degree program in Climate Change & Society.

 The twelve-credit Climate Adaptation graduate certificate enables professionals to integrate climate adaptation practices into their existing organizational frameworks by providing expertise in science, risk analysis, as well as tools in policy analysis, communications and geospatial analytics.

-- MEA518 Climate Risk Analysis for Adaptation (3 credits, Spring)
+- MEA 518 Adaptation to Climate Change (3 credits, Spring)

-- MEA519 Barriers to Climate Change Literacy (3 credits, Spring)
+- MEA 519 Barriers to Climate Change Literacy (3 credits, Fall)